prnlb-browser/prnlb-browser/README.md

 ## ✨ Features

 - **🔍 Smart Crawler** — Automatically browse forums, collect topics, and extract rich metadata (title, cast, duration, file size, torrent links, and more)
-- **🔎 Full‑Text Search** — Quickly find topics across your entire database
+- **🔎 Tracker Search** — Search pornolab.net's live tracker directly (scoped by category), then add any result straight into your local database
-- **📂 Results Browser** — Browse everything with images, metadata, and torrent links in a clean web interface
+- **📂 Results Browser** — Full‑text search, filter by forum or actress, hide topics you're not interested in, and tag topics (e.g. "to download") to keep your local database organized
 - **📥 Downloaded Library** — Point at a local folder of downloaded videos; each file is auto‑matched against pornolab search results to pull in title, cast, duration, size, and cover art, with search/sort and tagging to keep the library organized
 - **🎭 Actress Catalogue** — Maintain a searchable roster of actresses (with aliases and photos) used to cross‑reference "Cast" across every tab
 - **❤️ Favorites** — Save and organize your favorite topics and actresses for quick access